Featured Speakers 2018

 He has particular interests in substance use disorders co-occurring with other mental health disorders and in clinical governance.
 He currently chairs the RANZCP Subcommittee for Advanced Training in Addiction Psychiatry and was involved in creation of the Queensland Branch Committee of the Faculty of Addiction Psychiatry.

-Associate Professor Christopher Wilkins, Drugs Team Leader, SHORE & Whariki Research Centre, College of Health, Massey University New Zealand
+Associate Professor Chris Wilkins, Drugs Team Leader, SHORE & Whariki Research Centre, College of Health, Massey University New Zealand

 Associate Professor Chris Wilkins is the leader of the drug research team at SHORE & Whariki Research Centre, Massey University, New Zealand.